-The report is available under the Responsibility section of our website at www.alkermes.com/responsibility.
+The report is available on the Responsibility section of our website at www.alkermes.com.

-We actively engage with our shareholders to learn about ESG matters of interest to them.
-Feedback received from our shareholders on these topics is communicated to our management team and to the Board.
+We actively engage with our stakeholders, including our shareholders, employees, customers, vendors, patients and their caregivers, policy makers and members of the communities in which we live and work, to understand the ESG matters of interest to them.
+Feedback received from our stakeholders on these topics is communicated to our management team and to the Board, as appropriate.